 - Intellectual History and Modern Thought

 Courses in this group enable students to develop competence and facility with the ideas that shape our history and our times.
-Some courses emphasize the historical background to our present intellectual universe; other courses look more closely at the thought of the modern period.
+Some courses examine historical perspectives; others look closely at the intellectual life of the modern period.

 - Criticism and Publishing

-The means by which thought and art are communicated with publics is constantly changing.
-Courses in this area address the history of means of communication as well as their current and emerging forms.
+The means by which thought and art are communicated with the public is constantly changing.
+Courses in this area address the history of means of communication and their current and emerging forms.
 These courses offer not only practical instruction in current cultural media but a context within which to understand the shifting terrain of media forms.

 - Media and Culture

-Students are invited to explore and critically discuss a text or set of texts, period or contemporary, in a way that sheds fresh light on the subject and transcends established disciplinary boundaries.
-Writing the master's thesis gives the student a significant body of work that forms a foundation for further research and writing, including a doctoral dissertation if the student goes on to seek the PhD degree.
-In some cases, students work on a first draft of a work for publication.
+A written thesis is an opportunity to explore and critically analyze a text or set of texts, period or contemporary, in a way that sheds fresh light on the subject and/or transcends established disciplinary boundaries.
+A completed thesis is a significant body of work that can become the foundation for further research and writing, including a doctoral dissertation, or the first draft of a work intended for publication.

 What do our students write about?
 Almost anything.
-Consider some recent thesis titles:
+Here are some recent thesis titles:

 - Franz Kafka and Hannah Arendt's Image of Totalitarianism